zhill/enterprise-docs/content/docs/installation/helm/openshift/_index.md

 Run the following command to install the software:

-`helm install --name anchore-enterprise -f values.yaml stable/anchore-engine`
+`helm repo add anchore https://charts.anchore.io` `helm install --name anchore-enterprise -f values.yaml anchore/anchore-engine`

 It will take the system several minutes to bootstrap.
 You can checks on the status of the pods by running `oc get pods`: